 In the shower, I use a strong low-poo.
 By this I mean a shampoo that is sulfate-free but gets the hair feeling a little squeaky.
-We use the Maui Moisture Hibiscus Water Shampoo.
+We use the Maui Moisture Strength and Anti Breakage Shampoo for Swimming Chemically Damaged Hair.
 I also carefully use this on my little ones.
 If you want a sulfate free option made for kids, the Fairy Tales Life Guard Clarifying Shampoo is a good one.

 detangle with care